 - In addition, encourage rapid leaf decomposition in the autumn by use of post-harvest urea sprays and regular mowing to macerate leaves.

 - Fallen leaves are the main substrate for P. syringae multiplication.

 - Some research into biological methods of control of crown and collar rot has been carried out, but there are no commercial methods available at present.

 For crown rot, most damage is already done by the time foliar symptoms are evident.
 Therefore, corrective treatments are not usually worthwhile.

 - For crown rot, trees showing foliar symptoms are usually too badly damaged to save.
 These should be grubbed and burnt.

-- The replanted tree and the trees in the rest of the orchard can be treated with the chemical fungicide Cuprokylt FL (copper oxychloride) or Fubol Gold WG (mancozeb + metalaxyl).
+- The replanted tree and the trees in the rest of the orchard can be treated with the chemical fungicide Cuprokylt (copper oxychloride) or Fubol Gold WG (mancozeb + metalaxyl).

 - Fubol Gold should be applied post harvest but before green cluster stage.

 - Where collar rot lesions are not too advanced, control can be achieved by cutting out all bark in the affected area, including at least 5 cm of healthy tissue to expose the sapwood.